Getting started7 min read

 Step 3: Buy one broad, low-cost fund

-Here's the part people overcomplicate.
-With your first $100 you do not need to pick stocks.
+Here's the part everyone overcomplicates.
+With your first $100 you do not need to pick stocks, read earnings calls, or develop strong opinions about interest rates.
 The simplest, evidence-backed move is to buy a single broad index fund or ETF that holds the whole market at once.

-A total-market or S&P 500 index fund hands you a tiny slice of hundreds or thousands of companies in one purchase.
-If any single company stumbles, it barely registers.
-You get the market's return for a fee so small it's almost an afterthought — often under 0.10% a year, or about $1 per $1,000 invested.
+A total-market or S&P 500 index fund hands you a tiny slice of hundreds — or thousands — of companies in one purchase.
+If any single one face-plants, your portfolio barely notices.
+You get the market's return for a fee so small it practically rounds to zero — often under 0.10% a year, or about $1 per $1,000 invested.

 • Look for the word "index" and an expense ratio under ~0.20%.